hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

 * Actions that respond to the same event can be given an optional run order, and the actions are run from the lowest to the highest
 * Once the first action approves an event, the others are not called
-* Once the first action to turn on or off or toggle an attribute, cluster or live is run, the others are not run
+* Once the first action to turn on or off or toggle an attribute, cluster  is run, the others are not run
 * Voids are always run
 * If more than one action is responding to the same approved event, and they are changing the same attribute value this becomes a filter
   * Only if this action is running a remote